-Our motivation for the project is to design an observatory which moves away from the typical observatory identity and re-evaluates a new concept, and one which responds specifically to this site location.
+Our motivation for the project is to design an observatory which moves away from the typical observatory identity and re-evaluates a new concept: one which responds specifically to this site location.

-Our proposals provide a high quality design, signature, public use built form that heightens interest and intrigue to the Kielder forest location and observations of our sky’s
+Our proposals provide a high quality design, signature, public use built form that heightens interest and intrigue to the Kilder forest location and observations of our sky’s.

-Along side the functional requirements of the proposals we consider the site context to be a main driver to successful design and architecture.
+Along side the functional requirements of the proposals, we consider the site context to be the main driver to successful design and architecture.

-Nature, as oppose to man, has an overriding influence on this locality.
-By studying the local landscape, its forms and formations, in generic and analytical detail, adds intrinsic components to our brief.
+Nature, as opposed to man, has an overriding influence on this locality.
+By studying the local landscape, its forms and formations, in generic and analytical detail, we have added intrinsic components to our brief.

 Key design moves